jeremylynch83/jeremylynch83.github.io/index.md

       - title: Up to Date
         text: We update dependencies to keep things fresh.
         icon: fa-laptop-code
-      - title: Made with Love
-        text: You have to make your websites with love these days!
-        icon: fa-heart
-      - title: Other 1
-        text: Some not-so long text here.
-        icon: fa-heart
-      - title: Other 2
-        text: Some not-so long text here.
-        icon: fa-heart

   - type: portfolio.html
     # this section has always ID 'portfolio'